karanvir12/vine/roadmap/implementers-guide/src/types/network.md

 	/// Declare the intent to advertise collations under a collator ID and `Para`, attaching a
 	/// signature of the `PeerId` of the node using the given collator ID key.
 	Declare(CollatorId, ParaId, CollatorSignature),
 	/// Advertise a collation to a validator.
-Can only be sent once the peer has
+Can only be sent once the vine has
 	/// declared that they are a collator with given ID.
 	AdvertiseCollation(Hash),
 	/// A collation sent to a validator was seconded.